Stability-AI/stable-audio-tools/docs/autoencoders.md

 The Wasserstein bottleneck also exposes the `noise_augment_dim` property, which concatenates `noise_augment_dim` channels of Gaussian noise to the latent series before passing into the decoder.
 This adds some stochasticity to the latents which can be helpful for adversarial training, while keeping the encoder outputs deterministic.

-**Note: The MMD calculation is very VRAM-intensive for longer sequence lengths, so training a Wasserstein autoencoder is best done on autoencoders with a decent downsampling factor, or on short sequence lengths.
+**Note: The MMD calculation is highly VRAM-intensive for longer sequence lengths.
+So, training a Wasserstein autoencoder is best done on autoencoders with a decent downsampling factor, or on short sequence lengths.
 For inference, the MMD calculation is disabled.**

 ### Example config
 ```json